 I’m son to two career journalists, both of whom strongly suggested I pick just about any other major when I began thinking about what to do in college.
 But they insisted I see the world in my youth, and years of travel and exposure to a universe much grander and more captivating than my own left me with an unshakeable love for the extraordinary tales of ordinary people.

 The summer of my sophomore year in college, I met a designer at the paper I interned for who taught me design with great patience and indefatigable enthusiasm.
 We became business partners in 2008, cultivating a side business as freelance designers.

-That work persists to this day, though as I’ve become a full-time beat writer covering the St. Louis Cardinals, free hours are scarce.
-We were lucky to have created dozens of posters, album covers, flyers and websites, and I learned a whole new set of skills along the way.
+That work persists to this day, though when I became a full-time beat writer covering the St. Louis Cardinals, free hours became scarce and our output was cut back.
+We were lucky to have created dozens of posters, album covers, flyers, websites, and business card/branding packages, and I learned a whole new set of skills along the way.

 In 2013, I began writing about the Cardinals for the CBS affiliate in St. Louis, and by 2014, I was put in charge of all written content about the team; tasked with making our coverage competitive in a market that featured long-standing sports fixtures.
-For someone who loves stories, I couldn’t have asked for a better opportunity.
+I was also put in charge of our BaseballStL app, which we used to provide content, scores, standings, and tons of other features to a user base of more than 200,000 people.
+I also launched the station’s first podcast.
+For someone who loves stories, and how they’re told, I couldn’t have asked for a better opportunity.

 Live music is one of life’s great pleasures, and I partake as often as I can.
 I subscribe to the belief that, when it comes to cost, you should never skimp on headphones, spirits or anything between you and the ground.